 ADHD and learning disorders often occur together, but they are separate conditions.

-A child who is gifted academically and is not challenged in the classroom might display ADHD-like behaviors out of boredom, becoming inattentive, impatient, and disruptive.
-The same issues also can result from a poor educational fit or a classroom with a pervasive negative climate, a non-stimulating curriculum, or ineffective management.
+A child who is gifted academically but not challenged in the classroom might display ADHD-like behaviors out of boredom, becoming inattentive, impatient, and disruptive.
+The same issues can also result from a poor educational fit, a classroom with a pervasive negative climate, a non-stimulating curriculum, or ineffective management.

 Medical Conditions